random1781/Tenere700/tower/bracket-meter/README.md

 The holes for the AMPS pattern are not necessary and can be omitted along with the hole in the center of the AMPS pattern.

+Bend lines are indicated by dashed lines and are dimensioned in accordiance with SendCutSend's [guidelines](https://sendcutsend.com/materials/5052-aluminum/) for 0.125" 5025 aluminum.

 ## Installation Notes

 Remove the (3) [OEM Dampers](https://yamaha-motor.com/parts/diagram/10635215/242368756?partNumber=5PS835130000) that are attached to the [OEM bracket](https://yamaha-motor.com/parts/diagram/10635215/242368756?partNumber=BW3F834L0000) and retain the [OEM Screws](https://yamaha-motor.com/parts/diagram/10635215/242368756?partNumber=901640500100).
 Install the OEM Dampers on the aluminum bracket and use the OEM Screws to mount the Display Meter to the bracket.